Kel Mitchell

-Kel Johari Rice Mitchell (born August 25, 1978) is an American actor and stand-up comedian.
-He was an original cast member of the Nickelodeon sketch comedy series All That for its first five seasons (1994–1999), where he was often paired as one-half of a comedic duo opposite Kenan Thompson, most notably the sketch Mavis and Clavis.
-His role as Ed in the All That sketch was reprised for the 1997 theatrical film Good Burger.
-He portrayed Kel Kimble on the Nickelodeon sitcom Kenan & Kel from 1996 to 2000.
-Mitchell was nominated for the Daytime Emmy Award for Outstanding Performer in an Animated Program for his role as T-Bone in the 2000s animated series Clifford the Big Red Dog in both 2001 and 2002 respectively.
-From 2015 to 2019, he starred as Double G on the Nickelodeon comedy series Game Shakers.
+Kel Johari Rice Mitchell (born August 25, 1978) is an American actor, comedian, rapper, singer, and TV host.
+He was an original cast member of the Nickelodeon sketch comedy series All That for its first five seasons (1994–1999), where he was often paired with Kenan Thompson.
+His role as Ed in the All That sketch was reprised for the 1997 teen comedy film loosely based on the series, Good Burger.
+He co-starred with Thompson on the Nickelodeon sitcom Kenan & Kel from 1996 to 2000.
+Mitchell received two Emmy Award nominations for Outstanding Performer in an Animated Program for his role as "T-Bone" in the children's animated series Clifford the Big Red Dog (2000–2003).
+From 2015 to 2019, he starred as Double G on the Nickelodeon sitcom Game Shakers.

 Early life

-Mitchell was born on August 25, 1978 in Chicago, Illinois, and is from the South Side.
+Mitchell was born August 25, 1978, in Chicago, Illinois, and is from the South Side.
 He attended Chicago Vocational High School and took drama classes at the ETA Creative Arts Foundation.
 He has two sisters, Kenyatta and Kyra.